 A number of residences located along the north side of Kellogg Creek are provided sanitary sewer service using direct connections to the CCSD #1 Lower Kellogg Interceptor.
 This area encompasses about 230 acres and serves about 370 residences, both single family and multifamily.
 A few commercial customers are located on Lake Road along with Rowe Junior High School.

-Table 3-1 summarizes the inventory of facilities located in the Milwaukie system and major system components are shown on Error!
-Reference source not found.
+Table 3-1 summarizes the inventory of facilities located in the Milwaukie system and major system components are shown on Figure 3-1.